cbinyu/ANTs_core/README.md

 # ANTs_core
-Dockerfile for a bare-bones Ubuntu image with ANTs
+Dockerfile for a bare-bones Debian image with ANTs